johnaohara/tutorials/quarkus-vs-springboot/README.md

 docker build -f src/main/docker/Dockerfile.jvm -t spring-project:0.1-SNAPSHOT .
 ```

 You can execute the script `start_app.sh` or `start_jvm.sh` to run the application locally.
-In this case, you will need the Postgres DB.
+In this case, you will need the Mysql DB.
 You can run it in docker with the command:
 ```
-docker run -e POSTGRES_PASSWORD=example -p 5432:5432 postgres
+docker run --name mysqldb -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=baeldung -d mysql:5.7.38 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci
 ```
 You can also run both application and DB from docker, using:
 ```